 Corn Tortillas You Can Make At Home

 Step Four

-Knead lightly and add Maseca until a finger pressed into the ball of dough comes out mostly clean.
+Knead lightly and add Maseca until a finger is pressed into the dough ball and it comes out mostly clean.

+Corn Tortillas You Can Make At Home